 The District is a political subdivision of the State of Texas governed by an elected five-member board.
-The Governmental Accounting Standards Board has established the criteria for determining whether or not an entity is a primary government or a component unit of a primary government.
-The primary criteria are that it has a separately elected governing body; it is legally separate; and it is fiscally independent of other state and local governments.
+The GASB has established the criteria for determining the reporting entity for financial statement reporting purposes.
+To qualify as a primary government, a government must have a separately elected governing body, be legally separate, and be fiscally independent of other state and local governments, while a component unit is a legally separate government for which the elected officials of a primary government are financially accountable.
+Fiscal independence implies that the government has the authority to adopt a budget, levy taxes, set rates, and/or issue bonds without approval from other governments.
 Under these criteria, the District is considered a primary government and is not a component unit of any other government.
 Additionally, no other entities meet the criteria for inclusion in the District's financial statements as component units.